skadistats/clarity/README.md

 Clarity is an open-source parser for Dota 2 and CSGO replay files, written in Java.

+## April 21, 2023: Version 2.7.9 released

+Compatibility with Dota 7.33 - The New Frontiers Update

 ## March 08, 2023: Version 2.7.8 released

 Fix game events not correctly parsing.